 There are two types of precautionary tools for your tires you can use to assure extra safety for your operators in hazardous weather conditions.

-Tire chains encompass the whole tire, regardless of solid pneumatic or standard air filled.
+Tire chains encompass the whole tire, regardless of whether they are solid pneumatic or standard air-filled.
 Chains allow for the forklift to gain traction on the most slippery surfaces.
-One concern with tire chains is driving them on dry/flat surfaces, this can be damaging to the chains as well as the surface area it’s making contact with.
+One concern with tire chains is driving them on dry/flat surfaces.
+This can be damaging to the chains as well as the surface area it’s making contact with.

-Tire studs are basically spikes that can be drilled into a solid pneumatic tire without damaging it.
+Tire studs are basically spikes you can drill into a solid pneumatic tire without damaging it.
 These studs allow for better traction and grip with driving over icy, slippery surfaces.
-One of the best features about the spikes is the ability to take them out and reuse them, without damaging the tire.
+One of its best features is the ability to take them out and reuse them without damaging the tire.